 The route continues past the Taing of Looswick, where a narrow band of lime rich rocks gives rise to rich grassland very different from the moorland and bog that covers most of Hermaness.
 The end point of the walk is the small headland between Boelie and Wilna Geo – Britain’s most northerly accessible point and the closest spot to Muckle Flugga.
 Few people have set foot beyond here.
 One who did was Lady Jane Franklin who in 1849 visited Out Stack to offer prayers for her missing husband, Sir John Franklin, leader of the ill-fated expedition to find the North-west passage.

-You can find out more about Hermaness Nature Reserve from the Scottish National Heritage website.
+You can find out more about Hermaness Nature Reserve from the Nature Scot website.